cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 In short: stop caring about what you guess others may think about your research!
 Completely remove the fear of ridicule.
-Just **there is no way to fail** a conference presentation (because the paper already was accepted) or a Ph.D. course (because you can take another), or a paper (because you can always resubmit to another venue).
+Just **there is no way to fail** a conference presentation (because the paper already was accepted) or a PhD course (because you can take another), or a paper (because you can always resubmit to another venue).

-A Ph.D. is, in most cases, just the beginning of your career.
+A PhD is, in most cases, just the beginning of your career.
-Recruiters don't care about what you did in your Ph.D.
-Recruiters are simple and sometimes busy creatures with zero interest in the nuances of your previous research.
+Recruiters don't care about what you did in your PhD Recruiters are simple and sometimes busy creatures with zero interest in the nuances of your previous research.
-They care about **the skills** that you have developed in your Ph.D.
+They care about **the skills** that you have developed in your PhD Nothing else.
-Nothing else.

 Every talk you give is an opportunity to learn the art of public speaking.